 Currently, there is no public market for our ADSs.
 We have filed an application to list our ADSs on the NASDAQ under the symbol "CIH."
-We anticipate that trading in our ADSs representing our Class A ordinary shares will begin on a "when-issued" basis on or shortly before the record date for the distribution, and will continue up to and through the distribution date and that "regular-way" trading in our ADSs will begin on the first trading day following the completion of the separation.
+We anticipate that trading in our ADSs representing our Class A ordinary shares will begin on a "when-issued" basis on or shortly after the effectiveness of our registration statement, to which this prospectus forms a part, and will continue up to and through the distribution date and that "regular-way" trading in our ADSs will begin on the first trading day following the completion of the separation.
 If trading begins on a "when-issued" basis, you may purchase or sell our ADSs up to and through the distribution date, but your transaction will not settle until after the distribution date.
 We cannot predict the trading prices for our ADSs before, on or after the distribution date.
-See "The Separation and Distribution-Trading Prior to the Distribution Date" for more information.
+See "The Separation and Distribution -Trading Prior to the Distribution Date" for more information.
 We cannot predict the trading prices for our ADSs, or whether an active trading market for the shares will develop.
 See "Risk Factors-Risks Relating to the Separation and Distribution."